MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/qna-tooling-teach-qna.md

 ---
-title: Use natural language to explore your data using Power BI Q&A
+title: Teach Q&A to understand questions and terms in Power BI Q&A
 description: How to use Power BI Q&A to explore your data
 author: mohaali
 manager: mohaali